-In 1:2 demux mode, data is acquired at the falling edge of CLK + (pin 18) and the digital equivalent of that data is available at the digital outputs 13 input clock cycles later for the DI and DQ output buses and 14 input clock cycles later for the DId and DQd output buses.
+In 1:2 Demux Non-DES Mode, data is acquired at the falling edge of CLK+ (pin 18) and the digital equivalent of that data is available at the digital outputs 13 input clock cycles later for the DI and DQ output buses and 14 input clock cycles later for the DId and DQd output buses.
+See Pipeline Delay in the Converter Electrical Characteristics.
 There is an additional internal delay called $t{OD}$ before the data is available at the outputs.
-See the Timing Diagram.
-The ADC08D1020 will convert as long as the input clock signal is present.
-The fully differential comparator design and the innovative design of the sample-andhold amplifier, together with calibration, enables a very flat SINAD/ENOB response beyond 1 GHz.
-The ADC08D1020 output data signaling is LVDS and the output format is offset binary.
+See the Timing Diagrams.
+The ADC08D1520 will convert as long as the input clock signal is present.
+The fully differential comparator design and the innovative design of the sample-and-hold amplifier, together with self calibration, enables a very flat SINAD/ENOB response beyond 1.5 GHz.
+The ADC08D1520 output data signaling is LVDS and the output format is offset binary.